Robotawi/ROS-Industiral_developer_training/README.md

 3. Add more functionality (service server) to the above mentioned node in (Ex 1.4) to be able to respond to requests about the last detected pose.
 4. Write a service client that requests the pose information from the server in 3 and print it.

+### Ex 2.2
+Creating launch files for starting different nodes.
+1. Get used to the idea behind support packages to contain launch files.
+2. Create a launch file that starts two nodes from different packages at once.